neo3072/DS-AI-ML-Resources/Big Data, Analytics, and IoT Architecture Reference.md

 - Ability to process any and all data quickly and relatively cheap
 - Vast community, ecosystem, and pluggable architecture
 - Scalable, flexible, computational model

-## Data Lake vs Data Warehouse
-- Data Warehouse (EDW)
-    + [Definition](https://en.wikipedia.org/wiki/Data_warehouse) - A system used for reporting and data analysis, and is considered a core component of business intelligence
-    + Characteristics
-        * Data
-            - Structured
-            - Processed
-        * Schema-on-write processing
-        * Relatively expensive for large volumes
-        * Fixed configuration and less flexible
-        * Better suited for business intelligence and business professionals
-    + Considerations
-    + Technologies
-        * AWS Redshift
-- Data Lake
-    + [Definition](http://www.kdnuggets.com/2015/09/data-lake-vs-data-warehouse-key-differences.html) - A data lake is a storage repository that holds a vast amount of raw data in its native format, including structured, semi-structured, and unstructured data.
-The data structure and requirements are not defined until the data is needed.
-    + Characteristics
-        * Data
-            - Structured, semi-structured, unstructured
-            - Raw
-        * A data lake delivers maximum scale and insight with the lowest possible friction and cost
-        * Increased efficiency
-        * Reduced storage costs
-        * Data processing workload optimization, including data integration and transformation
-        * Schema-on-read processing and associated flexibility and new opportunities
-        * Multi-use and multi-workload data processing on same data from batch to real-time across business units
-        * Eliminate need for ETL and associated costs
-        * Keep 100% of source data and historical data for ongoing exploration (both raw and processed)
-        * Easy and dynamic configuration and reconfiguration
-        * Better suited for data scientists
-    + Considerations
-    + Technologies
-        * Hadoop
-        * Apache YARN

 ## Data Processing and access methods/patterns
 - Batch